cosmologicon/maff/README.md

 ## Approach functions

-`maff.approach(x, y, dx)`: increase or decrease x by amount dx in the direction of y.
-If the distance between x and y is less than dx, then return y instead. x and y can be vectors.
+`maff.approach(x, target, dx)`: increase or decrease x by amount dx in the direction of target.
+If the distance between x and target is less than dx, then return target instead. x and target can be vectors.

-`maff.softapproach(x, y, dlogx)`: increase or decrease x by an amount determined by dlogx. dlogx is a unitless parameter between 0 and infinity.
+`maff.softapproach(x, target, dlogx)`: increase or decrease x by an amount determined by dlogx. dlogx is a unitless parameter between 0 and infinity.
 If dlogx is 0, then x will be returned.
-For sufficiently large dlogx, then y will be returned.
-Calling this repeatedly and updating the value of x will give exponential decay toward y, with a timescale factor of 1 / dlogx.
+For sufficiently large dlogx, then target will be returned.
+Calling this repeatedly and updating the value of x will give exponential decay toward target, with a timescale factor of 1 / dlogx.

-`maff.softapproach(x, y, dlogx, dxmax=inf, dymin=0.1)`: After calculating the approach distance dx, it's compared with dxmax.
+`maff.softapproach(x, target, dlogx, dxmax=inf, dymin=0.1)`: After calculating the approach
+distance dx, it's compared with dxmax.
 If it exceeds dxmax then it's capped at dxmax.
-If the resulting is a distance less than dymin away from y, then y is returned.
-This is because with exponential decay it's impossible to ever exactly reach y.
+If the result is a distance less than dymin away from target, then target is returned.
+This is because with exponential decay it's impossible to ever exactly reach target.

+## Angular analogues

+The "A" in the function and variable names indicates angles in radians.
+Different angles are treated equivalent if they are equal modulo tau.

+`maff.dA(A)`: returns the angle equivalent to A (mod tau) that's closest to 0.

+`maff.mixA(A0, A1, a)`: returns a value equal to A0 at a = 0, and A1 at a = 1.
+In between it takes
+the shortest path around the circle.

+`maff.fadebetweenA(x, x0, A0, x1, A1)` or `maff.interpA(x, x0, A0, x1, A1)`: linear angular
+interpolation.
+Note that only A0 and A1 are treated as angles, not x, x0, and x1.

+`maff.smoothfadebetweenA(x, x0, A0, x1, A1)` or `maff.smoothinterpA(x, x0, A0, x1, A1)`: smooth
+angular interpolation.
+Note that only A0 and A1 are treated as angles, not x, x0, and x1.

+`maff.approachA(A, targetA, deltaA)`: increase or decrease A in the direction of targetA by the amount deltaA, taking the shortest path around the circle.

+`maff.softapproachA(A, targetA, dlogA)`: exponential angular approach function.

 ## Trigonometry and Rotation